roybleas/santa/readme.md

 ## Restrictions when assigning the Secret Santas:
 - You cannot be your own Secret Santa.
-- You cannot be assigned the same Secret Santa that you got in the previous year.
+- You cannot be assigned the same Secret Santa as the previous year.
 - You cannot be your partner’s Secret Santa.

 ## Assumptions